davidjosearaujo/teraflowsdn/docs/final/Report.md

 Built on a modern standard, secure transport and open RPC framework with many language bindings.

-Supports very efficient serialization and data access.
-- 3x-10x smaller than XML.
+Supports very efficient serialization and data access, three to ten times smaller than XML.

-Offers an implemented alternative to NETCONF, RESTCONF, …
+Offers an implemented alternative to NETCONF or RESTCONF.

 - early-release implementations on multiple router and transport platforms.
 - reference tools published by OpenConfig.